sofyansitorus/Modular-Visual-Composer-Addons/README.md

 1. With your FTP program, upload the Plugin folder to the wp-content/plugins folder in your WordPress directory online.
 1. Go to Plugins screen and find the newly uploaded Plugin in the list.
 1. Click Activate Plugin to activate it.

+**Change Log**

+06.07.2015 - ver 1.0.0

+ - Enable elements as modules
+ - Tweak enqueue script on page only on page that has shortcode for module
+ - Tweak Google Map Shortcode to enable redirect to url on marker click
+ - Add new Element: **Formidable form selector**`enter code here`